elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 For now I really liked the Shawarma Specialty Pizza.

 The wings also provide good value but I found the sauces lacking.

+### Wendy's

+1. The Honey BBQ chicken tenders combo with the frosty swapped for the drink is the perfect meal.
+C$12.39 plus tax; $14 in Ontario.
+2. Bacon deluxe burger is the perfect burger

+### Pita Halal

+I recommend both the beef and chicken shawarma poutine.
+I recommend dining in because otherwise the fries get soggy.
+Also they provide these fancy ceramic bowls to eat the poutine in.
+I don't like their wraps much.

+### Osmow's

+Recently stepped up their game when it comes to chicken shawarma wraps (C$10.95).
+I find that the chicken quality depends on the location.

+## Burger King

+1. Chicken Jr
+2. Whopper Jr
+3. Whopper

+Fries are okay sometimes.

 ### Costco